kensiprell/grails3-drools/README.md

 The plugin has been tested  using the [sample application](https://github.com/kensiprell/grails-drools-sample) and [test script](https://github.com/kensiprell/grails-plugin-test-script/blob/master/drools.sh) in the following environment:

-* Drools 6.1.0.Final
+* Drools 6.2.0.Final

-* Grails versions 2.2.5, 2.3.9, and 2.4.4
+* Grails versions 3.0.0.RC2

-* OSX 10.10.1
+* OSX 10.10.2

 * JDK 1.7.0_75

-If you have a question, problem, suggestion, or want to report a bug, please submit an [issue](https://jira.grails.org/browse/GPDROOLS).
+If you have a question, problem, suggestion, or want to report a bug, please submit an [issue](https://github.com/kensiprell/grails3-drools/issues).
 I will reply as soon as I can.

 [Release Notes](https://github.com/kensiprell/grails-drools/wiki/Release-Notes)